 The mountain ridge and Tiniteqilaaq

-We pack our things and throw the bags on the quad trailer before walking to the airport where we say farewell.
-Late morning flight to Reykjavík, arrival mid-afternoon local time.
+We pack our things and put the bags on the snowmobile trailer before walking to the airport where we say farewell.
+At noon, a flight to Keflavik, arrival at 15.45 local time.

-Includes: Guiding, Boat transfer from Kulusuk to start of trek, Boat transfer from Tiniteqilaaq to Kulusuk at the end of trek, all luggage transport from camp to camp, all food from lunch in Kulusuk on day 1 to breakfast in Kulusuk on day 8, Accommodation as described in program, tents, mess tent, all camping gear, safety equipment (satellite phone, first aid kit etc.).
+Includes: Guiding, Boat transfer from Kulusuk to the start of the trek, boat transfer from Tiniteqilaaq to Kulusuk at the end of the trek, all luggage transport from camp to camp, all food from lunch in Kulusuk on day 1 to breakfast in Kulusuk on day 8, Accommodation as described in program, tents, mess tent, all camping gear, safety equipment (satellite phone, first aid kit, etc.).